 We could potentially receive up to an aggregate of approximately \$186.5 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
 We expect to use any net proceeds from the exercise of the Warrants for general corporate purposes.
 We will have broad discretion over the use of any proceeds from the exercise of the Warrants.
 There is no assurance that the holders of the Warrants will elect to exercise any or all of such Warrants.
 The exercise price of our Public Warrants and Private Placement Warrants is \$11.50 per share.
-We believe the likelihood that warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Common Stock, the last reported sales price for which was \$6.29 per share on September 26, 2022.
+We believe the likelihood that warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Common Stock, the last reported sales price for which was \$1.33 per share on March 28, 2023.
 If the trading price for our Common Stock is less than \$11.50 per share, we believe holders of our Public Warrants and Private Placement Warrants will be unlikely to exercise their Warrants.
+In addition, we will receive proceeds from any exercise of the IDX Options.